Gh05t-1337/Fall/README.md

 # Fall

-   Fall is an app that lets your phone scream if you throw it somewhere Copyright (C) 2022  Gh05t-1337
+   Fall is an app that lets your phone scream if you throw it somewhere.

+   Copyright (C) 2022  Gh05t-1337

    This program is free software: you can redistribute it and/or modify